ninshiki-project/RecognizeIt-backend-community/docs/Writerside/topics/Features.md

 2. **Points System**: Assign points for recognition.
 3. **Real-time Notifications**: Notify users of received recognition, level ups, or new badges.
 4. **Peer-to-Peer Recognition**: Enable employees to recognize their peers' contributions.
+5. **Virtual Wallet**: Have a wallet to store your funds and earned coins.
-5. **Integration with Communication Tools**: Integrate with platforms like Slack, Microsoft Teams, Zoho Cliq for seamless recognition.
+6. **Integration with Communication Tools**: Integrate with platforms like Slack, Microsoft Teams, Zoho Cliq for seamless recognition.